-- co-ordinating the work of employees engaged in guest service and/or housekeeping; - being solely responsible for supervision, training and co-ordination of gaming staff and/or food and/or beverage staff and/or house attendant employees and/or other cooks or kitchen employees in a single kitchen establishment where no Wage Level 4 or above cooks are employed; - duties of a supervisor, who has the responsibility for administrative and accounting activities and responsibility for the maintenance of service and operational standards as required by a duty manager or other manager; - responsibility for a safe or counting room; - liaising with accounting staff.

-- Possession of an AQF 3 qualification or completion of an apprenticeship or traineeship at AQF 3 or equivalent (such as a City and Guilds qualification) or a qualification with an AQF Level 3 outcome or who possesses a Recognition Certificate issued in accordance with the provisions of the Vocational Education, Training and Employment Act 2000 and has progress towards an AQF 4 qualification or higher relevant to the employer.

-- Possession of units competence/modules in a qualification or course of instruction in disciplines such as:

-- supervision; and/or

-- front line management; and/or
+- co-ordinating the work of employees engaged in guest service and/or housekeeping; - being solely responsible for supervision, training and co-ordination of gaming staff and/or food and/or beverage staff and/or house attendant employees and/or other cooks or kitchen employees in a single kitchen establishment where no Wage Level 4 or above cooks are employed; - duties of a supervisor, who has the responsibility for administrative and accounting activities and responsibility for the maintenance of service and operational standards as required by a duty manager or other manager; - responsibility for a safe or counting room; - liaising with accounting staff. - (ii) Indicative experience and/or qualifications - Possession of an AQF 3 qualification or completion of an apprenticeship or traineeship at AQF 3 or equivalent (such as a City and Guilds qualification) or a qualification with an AQF Level 3 outcome or who possesses a Recognition Certificate issued in accordance with the provisions of the Vocational Education, Training and Employment Act 2000 and has progress towards an AQF 4 qualification or higher relevant to the employer. - Possession of units competence/modules in a qualification or course of instruction in disciplines such as: - supervision; and/or - front line management; and/or - leadership. - (iii) Indicative level of responsibility

-- leadership.